Rubus pyramidalis: Distribution and habitat

 It is found in Belgium, Czechoslovakia, Denmark, France, Germany, Great Britain, Ireland, Luxembourg, the Netherlands, Poland, and Sweden.
 It is introduced in New South Wales, Australia.

 In the British Isles, R. pyramidalis is a plant of hedgerows, woodland margins and heathland.
 It has a broad distribution in most of England and Wales, except northeast England, while it is confined to the western half of Scotland.
-In Ireland, R. pyramidalis is scattered, but with a concentration of records in Galway and Mayo.
+In Ireland, R. pyramidalis is scattered, but with a concentration of records in counties Galway and Mayo.